7.5 IR Spectral Elements

 An overview of the IR spectral elements and of the process by which they were selected was given in Section 2.3.
-This section gives details of the IR filters and grisms.
+This section provides details of the IR filters and grisms.
 Table 7.2 lists the IR channel’s filters, with a general description and fundamental parameters of each.
-Figures 7.2 and 7.3 show the effective throughput curves, including the filter transmission multiplied by the throughput of the OTA, WFC3 optics, and detector response.
+Figures 7.2, 7.3, and 7.4 show the effective throughput curves of the WFC3/IR wide, medium, and narrow filters, respectively, including the filter transmission multiplied by the throughput of the OTA, WFC3 optics, and detector response.

-More detailed information on the throughput curves of all of the filters is given in Appendix A; in particular, Section A.2.1 describes how to generate tabular versions of the throughput curves using synphot.
-All measurements of the IR filters which involve wavelengths, as tabulated in Table 7.2 and plotted in Figures 7.2 and 7.3 and in Appendix A, were done in helium rather than vacuum.
-It should be noted that the laboratory measurements were done at a temperature of –30°C, whereas the filters are operated on orbit at –35°C; this may lead to wavelength shifts which are expected to be very small.
+More information on the integrated system throughput curves for all of the filters is given in Appendix A; in particular, Section A.2.1 describes how to generate tabular versions of the throughput curves using synphot.
+All measurements of the IR filters which involve wavelengths, as tabulated in Table 7.2 and plotted in Figures 7.2, 7.3, and 7.4, respectively, and in Appendix A, were done in helium rather than vacuum.
+In addition, the laboratory measurements were performed at a temperature of –30°C, whereas on-orbit operating temperature of the filters is –35°C; this may lead to wavelength shifts which are expected to be very small.

 The IR channel is equipped with a single filter wheel with 18 slots, containing 15 passband filters, two grisms, and an opaque element (also referred to as the BLANK) for dark current measurements.
 The filter complement samples the spectral region between 800 and 1700 nm.
 All of the IR filter elements are full-sized, covering the entire field of view of the IR detector.
 Since all of the elements are mounted in a single wheel, only one element can be used at a given time.